On the Value Group of a Model of Peano Arithmetic: Introduction

 An \emph{integer part} ($IP$) for an ordered field $R$ is a discretely ordered subring $Z$ such that for each $r\in R$, there exists some $z\in Z$ with $z\leq r < z+1$.
 This $z$ will be denoted by $\lfloor r\rfloor$.

 \end{defini}

 If $R$ is an ordered field, then $R$ is Archimedean if and only if $\mathbb{Z}$ is (the unique) integer part.
 We will consider only non-Archimedean real closed fields.
 Integer parts provide an approach for building connections between real algebra and models of fragments of Peano Arithmetic ($PA$).
 Shepherdson \cite{shepherdson} showed that a discretely ordered ring $Z$ is an integer part for some real closed field if and only if its non-negative cone, i.e. $Z^{\geq 0}$ is a model of $IOpen$ (see below).
 Every real closed field has an integer part, see \cite{mr}.
-However, an integer part for $R$ need not be unique, not even up to elementary equivalence (see \cite{BO}, \cite{Moniri}).
-In \cite{dks} a characterization of countable real closed fields with an integer part which is a model of $PA$ was obtained in terms of recursive saturation.
-In \cite{Jerabek} fragments of $PA$ have also been considered in this context.
-In \cite{MS} the authors show that in the \cite{dks} characterization the countability condition cannot be dropped.
+However, an integer part for $R$ need not be unique, not even up to elementary equivalence.
+Indeed it is difficult to provide algebraic criteria for integer parts to satisfy properties beyond $IOpen$ (such as cofinality of primes, normality), especially if they are to be constructed as recursive structures see \cite{Moniri}, and \cite{BKK} for an extensive discussion.

-We recall that Peano Arithmetic is the first order theory in the language $\mathcal L=\{ +,\cdot,0,1,<\}$ of discretely ordered commutative rings with $1$ of which positive cone satisfies the induction axiom for each first order formula.
+We recall that $PA$ is the first order theory in the language $\mathcal L=\{ +,\cdot,0,1,<\}$ of discretely ordered commutative rings with $1$ of which non-negative cone satisfies the induction axiom for each first order formula.
 Fragments of $PA$ are obtained by restricting the induction scheme to certain classes of formulas.
-The following subsystems will be relevant for this paper: \begin{enumerate} \item $IOpen$ (open induction) denotes induction restricted to open formulas, i.e. formulas that do not contain quantifiers; \item $I\Delta_{0}$ (bounded induction) denotes induction restricted to bounded formulas, i.e. formulas in which all quantifiers are bounded by a term of the language; \item $I\Delta_{0}+EXP$ is $I\Delta_{0}$ with an extra axiom stating that the exponential function is total.
+The following subsystems will be relevant for this paper: \begin{enumerate} \item $IOpen$ (open induction) denotes induction restricted to open formulas, i.e. formulas that do not contain quantifiers; \item $I\Delta_{0}$ (bounded induction) denotes induction restricted to bounded formulas, i.e. formulas in which all quantifiers are bounded by terms of the language; \item $I\Delta_{0}+EXP$ is $I\Delta_{0}$ with an extra axiom stating that the exponential function is total.
 It is known that $I\Delta_{0}+EXP$ is a proper extension of $I\Delta_{0}$, for details see \cite[Chapter V.3]{hp}. \end{enumerate}

 In what follows we will not make any distinction between the discrete ordered ring and its non-negative cone as a model of $PA$ or one of its fragments.
 For convenience we introduce the following definition.